|

 When yet a young man Mr. Jones, having lived until then at Seeley

-his uncle, the late Humphrey Mosher, on east Market Street, in the location
+uncle, the late Humphrey Mosher, on east Market Street, in the location for a

-for a long time since known as the Carpenter Livery.
-Mr. Mosher retired
+long time since known as the Carpenter Livery.
+Mr. Mosher retired in about two

-Company.
-In politics also he was active and conspicuous, always a republican
+In politics also he was active and conspicuous, always a republican and taking

-and taking an active part in that organization until he espoused the standard
+an active part in that organization until he espoused the standard of

 ancestry.
 A man of impulsive tendencies in defending his ideas he was yet

-and always a splendid citizen who stood for the better things that strengthen
+always a splendid citizen who stood for the better things that strengthen a

-a community.
-Fond of his home, and indulgent with his family, it is there
+community.
+Fond of his home, and indulgent with his family, it is there such a

-such a man must inevitably leave a large and unfillable void.
-Loyalty to
+man must inevitably leave a large and unfillable void.
+Loyalty to one's kind and

 Finla M. Jones